-Offshore wind energy could produce up to twice as much energy as onshore!
-Seeking to capture the tremendous potential of marine winds, ENGIE is investing in major offshore wind projects, both bottom-fixed and floating, in order to actively participate in the emergence of a sustainable industrial sector.
-The Group's ambition is to become a leader in certain complex renewable technologies, including offshore wind energy.
+Seeking to capture the tremendous potential of marine winds, ENGIE is investing in major offshore wind projects, both bottom-fixed and floating.
+The Group actively participates in the emergence of a sustainable industrial sector through its Ocean Winds 50/50 joint venture with EDPR.

 What is offshore wind energy?

 An ocean wind turbine, usually called an offshore wind turbine, uses the power of marine winds to produce renewable, carbon-free energy.
 It works in the same way as a land-based wind turbine but can be installed in two ways: on a foundation anchored to the seabed (a so-called "bottom-fixed" foundation) or on a floating foundation simply connected to the seabed by anchor lines.
 With higher masts than those of onshore wind turbines, offshore wind turbines benefit from greater and more regular wind power and can therefore produce up to twice as much energy as onshore turbines.

 According to various scenarios, offshore wind energy could account for up to 11.3% of power generated in Europe by 2030.
 Today, Europe has 25 GW of installed offshore wind capacity and the European Union has set its sights on 300 GW by 2050.
 The growth potential of the sector is considerable in view of the extent of Europe's coastlines.

 Ocean Winds, ENGIE’s JV for offshore wind energy activities